Napoleon Crossing the Alps: Reception

 The first two copies were exhibited in the Louvre in June 1801 alongside The Intervention of the Sabine Women, and although there was an outcry in the press over the purchase, the painting quickly became well known as a result of the numerous reproductions that were produced, the image appearing everywhere from posters to postage stamps.
 It quickly became the most reproduced image of Napoleon.

-With this work David took the genre of the equestrian portraiture to its zenith.
+With this work David took the genre of equestrian portraiture to its zenith.
 No other equestrian portrait made under Napoleon gained such celebrity, with perhaps the exception of Théodore Géricault's The Charging Chasseur of 1812.

 With Bonaparte's exile in 1815 the portraits fell out of fashion, but by the late 1830s they were once again being hung in the art galleries and museums.

 Delaroche's version

 Arthur George, 3rd Earl of Onslow, who had a large Napoleonic collection, was visiting the Louvre with Paul Delaroche in 1848 and commented on the implausibility and theatricality of David's painting.
 He commissioned Delaroche to produce a more accurate version which featured Napoleon on a mule; the final painting, Napoleon Crossing the Alps, was completed in 1850.
 While Delaroche's painting is more realistic than the symbolic heroic representation of David, it was not meant to be demeaning - Delaroche admired Bonaparte and thought that the achievement was not diminished by depicting it in a realistic fashion.